kairosity/mp3-snapathon/testing.md

 4. I needed to scale the 'clock' process so there aren't multiple dynos doing the same work.
 This was done in the Heroku CLI using the command ```heroku ps:scale clock=1 --app snapathon-comp```

 After implementing these changes the Scheduler worked to run the functions at the appointed times.

+## vote()

+#### Issue 1

+An issue with the functionality of the application arose when I realise that during the voting period ( Friday at midnight until Sunday at 22:00 ) users could see the points on the images by clicking into the photo details, or by looking at the profile "Votes" section of different users.
+Admittedly it would take some amount of independent focused research on behalf of the contestants, however if they did it, it would make it easy for a user to score points by voting for the image doing the best just before voting ends.

+#### Fix

+I looked at the locations in the application that display points and I changed the code to make the points display only occur for photos whose week_and_year field was not equal to the current week_and_year.
+For the photo details page this line was added to the template itself:

+            {% if datetime.strftime("%V%G") != photo.week_and_year %}
+                <h3 class="photo-points col s10 offset-s1 center-align">{{photo.photo_votes}} points</h3>
+            {% endif %}

+For the user profile page, I confined the logic to the view rather than the template:

+        if photos_voted_for_array != []:
+        for img in photos_voted_for_array:
+            photo_obj = list(mongo.db.photos.find({"_id": img}))
+            for photo in photo_obj:
+                if photo["week_and_year"] != datetime.now().strftime("%V%G"):
+                    photos_voted_for_objs.append(photo)

+Where ```photos_voted_for_objs``` was the array passed to the template.

 <br>